Generation Z, people born after 1997, make up a quarter of the US population and will account for 40% of all consumers by 2020.

-- Ninety-six percent already own a smartphone.
+- 96% already own a smartphone.
 They’re known as the iGeneration.
-Nearly 90 percent use Snapchat or Instagram at least once a day.
+Nearly 90% use Snapchat or Instagram at least once a day.

-- They influence $600 billion of family spending – in addition to their strong buying power.
+- They influence $600 billion of family spending – in addition to their own strong buying power.

-- A quarter of teens (aged 15-17) say they worry about staying healthy, and another 49 percent agree that drinking soda is unhealthy.
+- 25% of teens (aged 15-17) say they worry about staying healthy, and another 49% agree that drinking soda is unhealthy.

-- Sixty-one percent research products on a mobile phone at least weekly.
+- 61% of Gen Zers research products on a mobile phone at least weekly.

-- Their favorite items to spend money on: food and drink (36 percent) and going out with friends (32 percent).
+- Their favorite items to spend money on: food and drink (36%) and going out with friends (32%).

 Gen Z is a sizable force coming in to shake up the food industry.
 The group has the potential to reset expectations for health and wellness, increase the reach of international cuisine and heighten kitchen creativity, according to Mintel’s latest research.
 They are partial to brands that are transparent, engaging and conscientious.
 “Generation Z was born into a foodie culture.
 They’re growing up with a keen understanding of the purpose for food and the role that it plays in a well-lived life.
 They have the potential to be perhaps the most influential generation we’ve ever seen on consumers’ eating and drinking behaviors,” said David Portalatin, food industry adviser for NPD.